Brunotorres15/DjangoApiRest/README.md

 # Book Store

 # About the project
-Them aim of this project was to develope a simple Rest API simulating a Book Store using Django Rest Framework also using Token JWT for Authentication.
+The aim of this project was to develope a simple Rest API simulating a Book Store using Django Rest Framework also using Token JWT for Authentication.

 Some of the features added to this project were: